seanbuscay/drupal-ajax-demo/README.markdown

 1. write a menu callback
 2. return Ajax formatted content in a page callback function
-3. format the links (add "no-js" & "user-ajax" to the links that point to the menu callback
+3. format the links (add "no-js" & "use-ajax" to the links that point to the menu callback
 4. make sure the "jquery.form.js" and the "drupal.ajax" libraries are loaded in the page

 That's the end of the screencast.
 I hope it was helpful.
 Thank you for watching.